 She still loves Dora the Explorer and videos hold her interest so she has a portable DVD player that we bring with us.
 We’ve also invested in an additional battery pack – just in case.
 We have also loaded the iPod with music and Dora episodes for those times when a DVD player would be too cumbersome.

 We’ve solved the eating in restaurants issue by letting her listen to music or watch episodes of Dora during meal times.
-By focussing on the iPod she’s able to block out the noise and crowds of a restaurant and eat her meals.
+By focusing on the iPod, she’s able to block out the noise and crowds of a restaurant and eat her meals.
 We get some looks from people for letting her have headphones on in the restaurant but to us it’s better than the alternative.